-- The initial validity period of industrial licenses has been increased from 3 years to 15 years with a provision to grant extension for a period of 3 years.
+- The initial validity period of industrial licenses has been increased from 3 years to 15 years with a provision to grant the extension for a period of 3 years.

 - Guidelines for the extension of validity of industrial licenses have been issued.

-- Partial commencement of production is treated as commencement of production of all the items included in the license.
+- Partial commencement of production is treated as the commencement of production of all the items included in the license.

 KEY PROVISIONS OF UNION BUDGET

 - Development of two defence industrial production corridors.